Izyum–Barvenkovo offensive

-The Izyum–Barvenkovo offensive (17 July 1943 – 27 July 1943) was a Soviet offensive operation of the Southwestern Front against part of German Army Group South during the World War II.
+The Izyum–Barvenkovo offensive (17 July 1943 – 27 July 1943) was a Soviet offensive operation of the Southwestern Front against part of the German Army Group South during World War II.
 The aim of the operation was to tie down German reserves during the Battle of Kursk and overrun the German forces located in Donbas.
 Soviet troops managed to cross the Donets river and seize the bridgehead, but the German counterattacks stopped the further advance.

 Background

 The Soviet command believed that German troops on the southern section of the Eastern Front were greatly weakened.
 There were no tank divisions left in the 1st Panzer Army in this sector (for example, in the XL Panzer Corps there were only three ordinary infantry divisions).
 Only one tank battalion remained in the reserve 17th Panzer Division.
 So, the South-Western Front was supposed to strike three Guards Armies (1st and 8th in the main direction and the 3rd in the auxiliary) and to break the German defenses.
 After that, the Soviet tank formations (23rd Tank Corps and 1st Guards Mechanized Corps) were to enter the breakthrough.
 In the Stalino region they were to connect with the troops of the Southern Front and, thus, encircle German troops in Donbass.
 Compensating for the lack of tanks, German troops relied on their fortifications created since March 1943.
 In addition, Soviet intelligence seriously underestimated the strength of opposed infantry divisions (especially their equipment with artillery and machine guns).
 The Southwestern Front did not have a numerical superiority over the 1st Panzer Army, but it included many experienced Guards units.
 Indeed, the 8th Guards Army (then 62nd Army) excelled during the defense of Stalingrad.